evenjohnyz/helping_hands_website/content/authors/Zhang Ye/_index.md

 ---
 # Display name
-title: Yizhe Zhu
+title: Zhang Ye

 # Username (this should match the folder name)
 authors:
-- Yizhe Zhu
+- Zhang Ye

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: M.S. student, Robotic (cs)
+role: M.S. student, Robotic (ECE)

 # Organizations/Affiliations
 organizations: